shpml/fundamentals/06_chapter/05_lesson.md

 So, what did we just do?

-The command `pwd` stands for "Print Working Directory".
+The command `pwd` stands for "Print Working Directory."

 We use this command when we want the command line to tell us which folder (or directory) of our computer we'e currently in.